Lisa following another stupendous pitch on Odins B...

 Groceries are available in Henningsvaer (which although it appears close, is still about a 40 minute walk from the camping area).
 The best bet for groceries is to drive into Svolvaer where there are bigger stores.
 Beer can be purchased in grocery stores during limited hours.
 Anything else (wine, etc.) needs to be purchased from the state run store in Svolvaer.
 For camping stoves, you will not find white gas or the little green Coleman propane canisters.
 Bring a stove that uses butane/propane canisters.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Lofoten :
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Lofoten :

 Featured Route For Lofoten

 Lundeklubben 5.10b 6a+ 19 VII- 19 E2 5b Europe

 This route follows a nice series of cracks up through the obvious right facing dihedral with the small roof in it in the center of the crag.P1: (5.10b, 35m) Start up the thin crack to the left of the mossy gully.
 Fun climbing up the featured crack in the beginning leads to a delicate step over to the right into the main corner.
 Continue up the main corner to the base of the main crack, then climb it up to a nice belay ledge.
 Build a belay.P2: (5.10b, 35m) Climb up the widish crack, mostly u...[more]
 Browse More Classics in International

 Henningsvær, the center of climbing in the Lofote...

 Midnight, in the land of the midnight sun.
 Summer...

 Viking museum not far from Lofoten, definitely wor...